marcosh/marcosh.github.io/about.md

 permalink: /about/
 ---

-I am a software developer, currently working at [Sailsquare](https://github.com/statebox/idris-ct/issues/5) and [Statebox](https://statebox.org/).
+I am a software developer, currently working at [Statebox](https://statebox.org/).

 I love to learn, experiment and try new things.
 I am particularly interested in various programming paradigms, design patterns and software architecture.